How is care at home paid for?

 - Income from pensions, work or property.

-- Make sure you are getting all of the benefits you are entitled to, including Attendance Allowance, which isn’t means-tested.
+- Make sure you are getting all of the benefits you may be entitled to, such as Attendance Allowance, which isn’t means-tested.

 - If you release equity from your home or if you already have substantial savings, you could purchase an immediate needs annuity.
 Although this involves paying out a large sum of money upfront, it can offer the peace of mind of knowing your care fees will be met for as long as necessary.